-CECONY has long-range plans to achieve its strategic priorities of public and employee safety, operational excellence, and an enhance customer experience.
-The company's 20-year plans for its electric and gas business are designed to help the company navigate todichallenges while preparing for changes in the energy landscape.
+CECONY has long-range plans to achieve its strategic priorities of public and employee safety, operational excellence, and an enhanced customer experience.
+The company's 20-year plans for its electric and gas business are designed to help the company navigate today's challenges while preparing for changes in the energy landscape.
 The plans are available on our website at the following links: